 It is ideal—until you lose your way and turn a short 20-minute walk into a dehydrating 3-hour marathon.

 Back on the boat, finally, it becomes clear we’ll have to make up the time lost by cutting a few corners; plot a course underway, eat at the helm, clean last night’s dishes later.

-The third boat in our travelling armada did get stuck.
-It was piloted by my parents, aunt, uncle and assorted other companions, who called us frantically for help.
+The third boat in our traveling armada did get stuck.
+It was piloted by my parents, aunt, uncle, and assorted other companions, who called us frantically for help.

 Being about three kilometers away already, I tied our boat to shore and ran back to save them.

 I climbed onboard the beached vessel.
 According to my mother, who had suddenly become a master diesel mechanic, “the shaft is not turning and the gears are not engaged.”
 This seemed plausible to me, although I’d never been stranded in a Dutch canal before.